Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Gibbs measures

 We fix from now on two Patterson densities $(\mu^\pm_x)_{x\in X}$ for the pairs $(\Ga,F^\pm)$.

 The {\em Gibbs measure} $\gls{gibbsmeasure}$ on $\G X$ (associated with this ordered pair of Patterson densities) is the measure $\wt m_{F}$ on $\G X$ given by the density

 in Hopf's parametrisation with respect to the basepoint $x_0$.
-The Gibbs measure $\wt m_{F}$ is independent of $x_0$, and it is invariant under the actions of the group $\Ga$ and of the geodesic flow.
-Thus, it defines a measure $\gls{gibbsmeasuredown}$ on $\Ga\backslash\G X$ which is invariant under the quotient geodesic flow, called the {\em Gibbs measure} on $\Ga\backslash\G X$.
-The proofs of these claims are analogous to the ones of \cite[\S 3.7]{PauPolSha15}.
-If $F=0$ and the Patterson densities $(\mu^+_x)_{x\in X}$ and $(\mu^-_x)_{x\in X}$ coincide, the Gibbs measure $m_{F}$ coincides with the {\em Bowen-Margulis measure} $m_{\rm BM}$ (associated with this Patterson density), see for instance \cite{Roblin03}.
+The Gibbs measure $\wt m_{F}$ is independent of $x_0$ by Equations \eqref{eq:quasinivarPatdens} and \eqref{eq:cocycle}.
+Hence it is invariant under the action of $\Ga$ by Equations \eqref{eq:equivarPatdens} and \eqref{eq:cocycle}.
+It is invariant under the geodesic flow by construction (and the invariance of Lebesgue's measure under translation).
+Thus,\footnote{See for instance \cite[\S 2.6]{PauPolSha15} for the precautions in order to push locally forward an invariant measure by an orbifold covering, since the group $\Ga$ does not necessarily act freely on $\G X$.} it defines a measure $\gls{gibbsmeasuredown}$ on $\Ga\backslash\G X$ which is invariant under the quotient geodesic flow, called the {\em Gibbs measure} on $\Ga\backslash\G X$ (associated with the above ordered pair of Patterson densities).
+If $F=0$ and the Patterson densities $(\mu^+_x)_{x\in X}$ and $(\mu^-_x)_{x\in X}$ coincide, the Gibbs measure $m_{F}$ coincides with the {\em Bowen-Margulis measure} $m_{\rm BM}$ on $\Ga\bs \G X$ (associated with this Patterson density), see for instance \cite{Roblin03}.